Deerfoot Trail: Early plans and construction

 Due to its quickly rising population in the 1960s, Calgary initiated planning for the construction of an extensive freeway and expressway network that included numerous north–south and east–west routes.
 Many of these routes were ultimately not developed into freeways, but a 1967 transportation study planned for a major north–south freeway running along the west side of the Calgary Airport across the Bow River into Inglewood, remaining west of the Bow River through present-day Fish Creek Provincial Park.
 Initially called the Blackfoot Trail Freeway, the first segment stretched from the northern city boundary (then near Deerfoot's present-day split with Beddington Trail) to 16 Avenue NE, opening in 1971.
-It was named after a historic route that approximated the location of present-day Memorial Drive across Nose Creek, between Barlow Trail and the community of St. George's Heights, now the location of the Calgary Zoo.
+It was named after a historic route that approximated the location of present-day Memorial Drive across Nose Creek, between Barlow Trail and the community of St. George's Heights, now the location of the Wilder Institute/Calgary Zoo.
 This trail appears on Calgary maps as early as 1891.

 In 1974, signs were unveiled renaming the road after a Siksika Nation long-distance runner nicknamed Deerfoot.
 Several namesakes had been considered, including James Gladstone, Old Sun, and Walking Buffalo.
 In 1884, Deerfoot became known in the Calgary area as a great talent and won races against runners from as far away as Europe.
 Controversy arose when Deerfoot won a race but his opponent was credited with the victory.
 At a rematch to settle the dispute, the same result occurred.
 Unhappy with the result, his attitude began to change; he committed theft from a cabin, and was later the subject of a massive manhunt.
 He spent time in and out of police custody for various crimes, before dying of tuberculosis while in prison for assault.
 He had reportedly been receiving medical treatment for the disease since his arrival to the prison.

 In December 1974, Premier Peter Lougheed reiterated his opposition to the planned routing for the southern portion of Deerfoot Trail, which would take the freeway along the west side of the Bow River through Fish Creek Park.
 Lougheed acknowledged that diverting the freeway to the east would be significantly more expensive, but was firm on protecting and preserving Fish Creek as an urban park.
 The revised alignment took the freeway approximately 1 km east of the river through present-day Douglasdale, McKenzie Towne, and McKenzie Lake.
 Bow Bottom Trail, a major arterial road, was built in the wide right of way that had been reserved for Deerfoot Trail.

 A second section extending the road further south to 17 Avenue SE opened on 20 January 1975, at a cost of $35 million.
 The new pavement continued south alongside Nose Creek and was originally to carry on straight across the river into Inglewood, but residents of the neighbourhood fought adamantly against construction of the freeway in their community.
 City Hall conceded, resulting in the present-day alignment that keeps the freeway east of the Bow River as it passes downtown.